 Apart from white-tie weddings—which aren’t common unless you have some very fancy friends—black tie is the most formal dress code you’ll probably face.
-Here, it’s customary to wear floor-length gowns, which some might consider staid.
-According to Ma, though, there are lots of ways to chic up a black-tie look, such as choosing a dress in a saturated hue or going for peplum detail.
-“Structured peplum gives a formal dress an edge, and makes it cooler,” she says.
+Here, it’s customary to wear floor-length gowns, though you may be able to get away with something shorter provided it’s suitably dressy.

-Don’t own a gown and don’t particularly want to buy one for a one-off occasion?
+Don’t own a gown nor particularly want to buy one for a one-off occasion?
 Rent the Runway is a good bet for its wide selection of red-carpet-worthy looks you can borrow for a small portion of the retail cost.
-Alternatively, Ma says it’s perfectly acceptable to wear a dress you already have.
-“Not everyone has a gown, so in that case it’s okay to wear a cocktail dress,” she said, adding that if you do go this route, just make sure to keep the colors dark and seasonal (black, jewel tones, brown) so as not to look too casual.
-Conversely, Ma says it’s fine to wear a gown in a lighter shade, since the silhouette is inherently dressy.
-“If you’re wearing something floor-length, you can choose a lighter color—maybe light pink, blue, or purple,” Ma says.
+Alternatively, Ma says it’s perfectly acceptable to wear a dress you already own.
+“Not everyone has a gown, so in that case it’s okay to wear a cocktail dress,” she says, adding that if you do go this route, just make sure to keep the colors dark and seasonal (think black or jewel tones) so as not to look too casual.
+Conversely, Ma says it’s fine to wear a gown in a lighter shade despite the season, since the silhouette is inherently dressy.
+“If you’re wearing something floor-length, you can choose a lighter color—maybe light pink, blue, or purple,” she says.

-If a wedding calls for cocktail attire, there’s no need to reach for that gown—knee-length or slightly above is fine, but steer clear of anything too tight, flashy or pouffy.
-Think of it this way: Fun is fine, but consider the type of dresses you’d want worn at your own wedding (a skin-tight sequin backless minidress?
-Probably not).
-“You definitely want to look chic,” Ma said, adding that stylish patterns and great colors aren’t verboten if the silhouette is appropriate.
-Also, adding some statement jewelry, such as an eye-catching necklace or some on-trend earrings, is a great way to add a bit of pizazz to a fairly restrained cocktail dress, she said.
+If a wedding calls for cocktail attire, there’s no need to reach for that gown—knee-length or slightly above is fine, but steer clear of anything too tight, flashy, or pouffy.
+Think of it this way: fun is fine, but consider the type of dresses you’d want worn at your own wedding.
+(A skin-tight sequin backless minidress?
+Probably not.)
+“You definitely want to look chic,” says Ma, adding that prints and colors aren’t verboten so long as the silhouette is appropriate.
+Also, adding statement jewelry, such as an eye-catching necklace or some on-trend earrings, is a great way to add a bit of personality to an otherwise restrained ensemble, she said.